Introduction

 The Sabbath is a Sign for Distinction

-Notice that the idea of identifying who the God we worship is is explicitly stated through the Sabbath keeping, for thus the Lord God said: “that you may know that I am the Lord your God“.
-Furthermore, by keeping the Sabbath, we also become holy (separate) from different peoples: “so that they would know that I am the Lord who sanctifies them“.
+Notice that the idea of identifying who the God we worship is explicitly stated through Sabbath keeping, for the Lord God said: “that you may know that I am the Lord your God“.
+Furthermore, by keeping the Sabbath, we also become holy (set apart) from other peoples: “so that they would know that I am the Lord who sanctifies them“.

 Last Persecution Involves God’s Commandments

 Throughout the history of this world, God’s people have always suffered countless persecutions.
-Of course, persecution is not something exclusive and restricted only to God’s people.
-Numerous Gentile and pagan peoples have already suffered persecution.
-However, biblical prophecy declares that, in the end times, God’s people will suffer one last persecution, being called “remnant of his seed“.
-The “dragon” presented in the text above is a prophetic symbol for God’s adversary, the cherub who rebelled in heaven.
-Within this passage, He is described as pursuing the “woman“, that is, the symbol of the church of God.
-But what are the characteristics presented by those who qualify as being the church of God and the “remnant of his seed“?
-The passage has two characteristics:
+Of course, persecution is not something exclusive or restricted only to God’s people.
+Numerous Gentile and pagan peoples have also suffered persecution.
+However, biblical prophecy declares that, in the end times, God’s people will suffer one last persecution, being called the “remnant of His seed“.
+The “dragon” presented in the text above is a prophetic symbol of God’s adversary, the cherub who rebelled in heaven.
+Within this passage, he is described as pursuing the “woman“, which symbolizes the church of God.
+But what are the characteristics presented by those who qualify as being the church of God and the “remnant of His seed“?
+The passage presents two characteristics:

 How important is the Sabbath to God’s people?
-It can only be considered as part of the “remaining” and people of God if we possess these two characteristics.
-We need to have the “testimony of Jesus Christ“, as well as keeping “the commandments of God“, and among them is included the fourth commandment, that is, Sabbath keeping.
+It can only be considered part of the “remnant” and people of God if we possess these two characteristics.
+We need to have the “testimony of Jesus Christ“, as well as keep “the commandments of God“, among which the fourth commandment, Sabbath keeping, is included.

 The text above reinforces the characteristics of the saints living in the last days.
-It is impossible for us to consider ourselves to be God’s people if we do not meet these two prerequisites.
+It is impossible for us to consider ourselves God’s people if we do not meet these two prerequisites.

-Within this context, between chapters 12 and 14, chapter 13 presents the action of two kingdoms (symbolized by animals/beasts).
-The second beast will implement the famous “Mark of the Beast“, which will result in this last persecution.
-In the following study, I make some parallels and analyses about the relationship of this sign with the Law of God.
+In this context, between chapters 12 and 14, chapter 13 presents the actions of two kingdoms (symbolized by animals/beasts).
+The second beast will implement the famous “Mark of the Beast“, which will lead to the final persecution.
+In the following study, I make some parallels and analyses regarding the relationship between this sign and the Law of God.

 The questions I leave for reflection are: Are we keeping God’s commandments?
 Which commandments are we considering?
-And is the fourth commandment of His Law being fulfilled?
+And are we fulfilling the fourth commandment of His Law?

 May God bless us!